430058Mauger1/Unit-15-Assignment-2/docs/README.md

 After completing the development phase, I conducted thorough testing to ensure the website's performance and functionality met expectations.
 While the results of the testing indicated good performance overall, there are areas that require improvement.

 Functionality testing revealed that the interactive features on all pages were functional as intended.
 However, it was identified that the search bar and button were not operating correctly.
-This issue was anticipated, and I will provide further detail on addressing it later in this evaluation.
+This issue was anticipated, and I will provide further details on addressing it later in this evaluation.

 Performance testing indicated that the website met the necessary performance requirements, which is a positive outcome.